tlef/restful-frotz/README.md

 First you need to build and install DUMB-Frotz (dfrotz) which can be found at [David Griffith's Frotz GitHub page](`https://github.com/DavidGriffith/frotz`).

+Next you need some data files to use within Frotz.
+Infocom (creators of Zork) allows you to download Zork 1-3 for free [from their website](http://www.infocom-if.org/downloads/downloads.html), and in the next step, you can point *restful-frotz* to the .DAT files included in these downloads
+.

-Next you need to download *restful-frotz* and add it to a web accessible directory, and customize the config.php to match your server setup.
+Lastly you need to download *restful-frotz* and add it to a web accessible directory, and customize the config.php to match your server setup.

     $FROTZ_EXE_PATH 	= '<the full path to dfrotz>';
     $FROTZ_SAVE_PATH 	= '<the full path to a writable directory to store frotz saves>';